dpiscia/paudm_web/README.md

 ### Triggers
 in order to synchronize server to DB , some triggers have to be set on the DB side:

+these sync is incompatible with two phase commits transaction.
+In this situation an alternative can be represented by using REDIS as message broker.

 ```javascript

 CREATE FUNCTION notify_trigger() RETURNS trigger AS $$